 Until then, know that we are ever vigilant in monitoring the economy, and watching the horizon, for potential problems that are both seen and unseen, in order to protect your assets to the best of our ability, and keep you in a position to focus on the things that matter most to you.

-Not a client of Barber Financial Group and you’d like to find out if your portfolio is going to get you where you want to go without undue risk?
-Fill out the form below or give us a call at 913-393-1000.
+Not a client of Modern Wealth Management and you’d like to find out if your portfolio is going to get you where you want to go without undue risk?
+Schedule a complimentary consultation below or give us a call at 913-393-1000.
 We’ll get you set up to meet with an advisor who can help you with all your questions.

 If you’re a client and want to know what negative interest rates might mean to your retirement plan, you know what to do.
 Juls will get you on the schedule.